uci-plrg/zen-ids/doc/experiments/ACCURACY.md

 #### Building the *Trusted Profile*

+First [configure](https://github.com/uci-plrg/zen-ids/blob/interp-opt/CONFIG.md) Zen IDS in training mode and restart the webserver.
 The general procedure for building the *trusted profile* is to repeat the following sequence:

 1. Execute some HTTP requests (e.g. from a crawler, or an HTTP replay).
   * Zen IDS generates a composite profile of the request executions.